What's new in SQL Server ODBC driver version 2.2.x

 The SQL Server ODBC driver's Kerberos support includes connection string attributes that let you specify the Service Principal Name (SPN) for a principal or a mirror server instance, enabling you to use Kerberos authentication with mirrored databases.

-(The SQL Server ODBC driver enables SQL Server to be accessed as a Kerberos service from Linux and Unix platforms.
-This provides the benefits of centralised authentication to Linux/Unix based SQL Server users.
+(The SQL Server ODBC driver enables SQL Server to be accessed as a Kerberos service from Linux and UNIX platforms.
+This provides the benefits of centralised authentication to Linux- and UNIX- based SQL Server users.
 Centralised authentication makes it unnecessary for users to remember multiple passwords and for security administrators to protect multiple password repositories.)

-For example, you want to analyse customer location information visually and are considering using SQL Server 2008 as your database backend because it supports spatial data.
+For example, you want to analyse customer location information visually and are considering using SQL Server 2008 as your database back end because it supports spatial data.
 You use Ruby on Rails on Linux to develop your client applications for its ease of use and accelerated application development time on this cost-effective platform.
-The SQL Server ODBC driver transparently integrates SQL Server features with applications running on Linux/Unix such as Ruby on Rails.
+The SQL Server ODBC driver transparently integrates SQL Server features with applications running on Linux and UNIX such as Ruby on Rails.
 This means that you can evaluate SQL Server solely on the benefits its features brings to your organisation, the database platform does not have any implications for your choice of client application platform.

 Our driver's SQL Server 2008 feature support includes:

-Whatever your organisation’s plans for SQL Server 2008 migration are, you can be confident that the Easysoft ODBC-SQL Server Driver is a future proof solution that integrates SQL Server 7.0, SQL Server 2000, SQL Server 2005 and SQL Server 2008 with Unix and Linux.
+Whatever your organisation's plans for SQL Server 2008 migration are, you can be confident that the Easysoft SQL Server ODBC driver is a future proof solution that integrates SQL Server with UNIX and Linux.

-To help support the character sets in use throughout our worldwide user base, the SQL Server ODBC driver can now use iconv to convert character data from the encoding used by SQL Server to the various encodings used by Linux/Unix client machines (UTF-8, EUC-CN, EUC-JP, EUC-KR, EUC-TW and so on).
-This feature can help solve the data integrity issues (data loss/corruption) that face organisations who want to increase revenue by developing solutions for international markets.
+To help support the character sets in use throughout our worldwide user base, the SQL Server ODBC driver can now use iconv to convert character data from the encoding used by SQL Server to the various encodings used by Linux and UNIX client machines (UTF-8, EUC-CN, EUC-JP, EUC-KR, EUC-TW, and so on).
+This feature can help solve the data integrity issues (data loss or corruption) that face organisations who want to increase revenue by developing solutions for international markets.

 To use the SQL Server ODBC driver's conversion mechanism, specify the encoding used by your client machine with the Client_CSet data source attribute.
 The SQL Server ODBC driver converts character data to the encoding you specify (assuming the characters are present in the target encoding).
 Do this if you experience character loss or corruption in your application, for example, when the expected characters are replaced by question marks (?).